There’s so much to prepare for new twin moms. It’s a stressful time as well as a wonderful time.

 There are literally hundreds of different styles online, with various different material and cost options.
 In general, go for something simple, hard wearing and easy to clean.

 Remember to ask friends and family what they used, and for any recommendations they have.
-A good strategy, if you’ve got the option, is to buy two different types and see which ones baby likes best.
+A good strategy, if you’ve got the option, is to buy two different types and see which ones your twin babies likes best.

 Always check your bottles for how they have to be washed.
 A lot of modern style bottles can be washed in the dishwasher, but not all can.
 If they can’t, rinse with hot water then wash out with water, soap, and some sort of bristle brush to clean out the corners.